AM Conspiracy

 AM Conspiracy was an American alternative metal band from Orlando, Florida, formed in 2005.
 Their current lineup consists of Jason "Gong" Jones, who was member of the band Drowning Pool when they recorded the album Desensitized, (vocals), Dean Andrews (drums), Kenny Harrelson (bass guitar), Drew Burke (guitar), and Rob DeHaven (guitar).

-As of 2013, the band is on hiatus.
+As of 2025, the band is currently on hiatus.

 History

 The band began when two long-time friends, Dean Andrews and Kenny Harrelson met with Jason "Gong" Jones, former front man of Drowning Pool.
 Jones wanted to create his own music, rather than following the lead of others like in his previous role, so when Andrews and Harrelson met him, it was clear that they had the same vision.
 With the addition of Drew Burke and the rejoining of Rob DeHaven, the band finally had the right minds and skills in place to create music.

 In early 2007, the band signed with Corporate Punishment Records and began work on its first release with Rae DiLeo (Filter, Army of Anyone).
 Shortly after signing, the band parted ways with the label and released a four-song EP entitled Out of the Shallow End.
 Two of the tracks off the EP ("Absence" and "Far") were featured in regular rotation on XM Radio's SquiZZ, Europe's Kerrang!, and various FM stations across the US.
 "Right on Time" (another track off the EP) and "Welt" (previously unreleased) were part of the WWE SmackDown vs. Raw 2008 soundtrack.

 AM Conspiracy's self-titled debut album was recorded at Belle City Sound studio in Racine, Wisconsin with producer Chris Djuricic (Novembers Doom bassist).
-It was released on January 12, 2010 via Burnhill Union Records (a newly launched independent label from Chicago).
+It was released on January 12, 2010, via Burnhill Union Records (a newly launched independent label from Chicago).
 The first single off the album, "Pictures", was mixed by Randy Staub, who had previously worked with Metallica, Nickelback and Alice in Chains, among others.

 The band have parted ways with their label, Burnhill Union Records, and is currently in pre-production for their second album.